calvinLangat/Library-Management-System/README.md

    cd library-management-system
    ```

-2. Ensure Unity is initialized (if using as a submodule):
+2. Ensure Unity is initialized:
    ```bash
    git submodule update --init --recursive
    ```

 3. Compile the program using the provided scripts:
+   Make sure to pass `gcc` or `msvc` as an arguement, depending on which compiler you want to use.
    #### Windows Batch Script: `build.bat`
    1. Open Command Prompt.
    2. Navigate to the project directory.
    3. Execute:
       ```cmd
-      build.bat
+      build.bat gcc|msvc
       ```
    4. The executable will be created in the `build/` directory.